-Cells forged from human skin show promise in treating multiple sclerosis, myelin disordersFebruary 7th, 2013 in Medical research /
+Cells forged from human skin show promise in treating multiple sclerosis, myelin disordersFebruary 7, 2013 in Medicine & Health / Medical research

 A study out today in the journal Cell Stem Cell shows that human brain cells created by reprogramming skin cells are highly effective in treating myelin disorders, a family of diseases that includes multiple sclerosis and rare childhood disorders called pediatric leukodystrophies.